ZackReagan/OSTool/README.md

 Currenly working on crash logging (for debugging), finalizing the design, and making sure there aren't any hidden bugs.

 The reason this is a open source project is because I want to assist other developers and hopefully, some will do more than just rip code.
-All of the practices used and all of the code is hand typed, not copied from a different source.
 I'm also self taught, didn't use any services or anything, just YouTube (love you AngelSix and Tim Corey) and a lot of experimentation.
 I guarantee that you can learn this and more if you put your mind to it.
 Good luck and I hope everyone passing by has a great day!

 Credits:
 IoC Container (I modified it slightly) - https://www.codeproject.com/Articles/1075189/Lets-write-a-Tiny-IoC-Container-to-learn-and-for-f